- Eligibility

 Candidate Selection Process

-- Describe the process and criteria used to select the Early Independence investigator.
+Describe the process and criteria used to select the PD/PI.

 Position Details

-During the award period, the Early Independence investigator must be scientifically independent and administratively independent.
+During the award period, the PD/PI must be scientifically and administratively independent.
 The appointment need not be permanent or tenure-track and may be contingent upon receipt of the Early Independence Award.
-Describe in detail the position to which the Early Independence investigator will be appointed and how independence will be ensured during the award.
+Describe in detail the position to which the PD/PI will be appointed and how independence will be ensured during the award.

-- Describe plans for maintaining protected time for the Early Independence investigator so that s/he can commit at least 9.6 person-months each year (i.e., 80% effort of a 12-month appointment) to the Early Independence Award project in years 1-2 of the project period.
-In years 3-5, the investigator may reduce effort towards the Early Independence Award project but must commit at least 9.6 person-months each year (i.e., 80% effort of a 12-month appointment) towards independent research in general.
+6. Describe plans for maintaining protected time for the PD/PI so that they can commit at least 9.6 person-months of effort to the Early Independence Award project each year in years 1-2 of the project period.
+In years 3-5, the PD/PI may reduce their effort towards the Early Independence Award project but must commit at least 9.6 person-months towards general independent research each year.
 Clinicians should be permitted to perform clinical duties to the extent necessary to maintain credentials.

-- Describe the institutional organizational structure within which the Early Independence PD/PI's position will be administered (school, department, etc.).
+7. Describe the organizational structure where the PD/PI's position will be administered (e.g., school, department, etc.).

-- Explain how this administrative structure will best meet the goal of supporting the success of the Early Independence PD/PI.
-Include details of responsibilities for integrating the Early Independence investigator and his/her scientific project into the institutional culture and the faculty community.
+8. Explain how this administrative structure will best meet the goal of supporting the success of the PD/PI.
+Include details of responsibilities for integrating the PD/PI and their scientific project into the institutional culture and the faculty community.

 Institutional Resources Commitment

-- If the candidate is not a U.S. citizen or permanent resident, the sponsoring institution must include information about the candidate's visa status and assurance that the candidate's visa provides sufficient time to complete the award at a U.S. institution.
+1. If the candidate is not a U.S. citizen or permanent resident, the sponsoring institution must include information about the candidate's visa status and assurance that the candidate's visa provides sufficient time to complete the award at the U.S. institution.

-- Describe details of the laboratory space to be provided to the Early Independence investigator, including physical structure and space layout.
+2. Describe details of the laboratory space to be provided to the PD/PI, including physical structure and space layout.

-- Describe support staff and systems available to the Early Independence investigator, including, but not limited to, human resources, supply and equipment ordering systems, administrative assistance.
+3. Describe support staff and systems available to the PD/PI, including (but not limited to) human resources, supply and equipment ordering systems, and administrative assistance.

-- Describe the institutional financial commitment to the Early Independence investigator.
+4. Describe the institutional financial commitment to the PD/PI.
 Matching funds are not required; however, an appropriate level of institutional support is expected.
 Institutional commitment to the development of the PD/PI as a successful and independent research scientist will be given considerable attention during the review and selection process.

-- If the Early Independence investigator already has a commitment of funding for independent research (such as through another independent research program or institutional start-up funds), describe how the Early Independence Award will affect the other funding.
+5. If the PD/PI already has a commitment of funding for independent research (such as through another independent research program or institutional start-up funds), describe how the Early Independence Award will affect the other funding.

 Institutional Career Development Commitment

-- Describe plans for assuring scientific independence.
-Particularly if the Early Independence investigator is staying at the same institution at which s/he trained, indicate how independence from degree/fellowship mentors will be established and maintained.
+1. Describe plans for assuring scientific independence.
+If the PD/PI is staying at the same institution at which they trained, indicate how independence from degree/fellowship mentors will be established and maintained.

-- Describe expectations and opportunities for the Early Independence investigator to establish a record of independent funding by submitting and accepting grants from sources other than the Early Independence Award.
+5. Describe expectations and opportunities for the PD/PI to establish a record of independent funding from sources other than the Early Independence Award.

 Other Tips